Scalable Computation of Energy Functions for Nonlinear Balanced Truncation: Computing energy functions via polynomial approximations

+for some integer $d\geq 2$, which denotes the polynomial degree, and {$\w_k \in \Real^{n^k}$}.
 Equation~\eqref{eq:wi_coeffs} has the interpretation of an energy function with the constant coefficients $\w_i$ and higher-order polynomials.
-On the other hand, we can think of~\eqref{eq:wi_coeffs_quad} as a quadratic expansion with state-dependent coefficients. {The latter representation is often used for Gramian-based model reduction that locally linearizes the $\tilde{\w}_i (\x)$, see, e.g., \cite{al1994new,condon2005nonlinear,verriest2006algebraicGramiansNLBT,bennerGoyal2017BT_quadBilinear} and the references therein.} The next result shows how the coefficients $\w_i$ in \eqref{eq:wi_coeffs} can be efficiently computed using tensor linear algebra tools. \begin{theorem} Let $\gamma>\gamma_0>0$ hold as in Theorem~\ref{thm:HinftyARE} and $\eta = 1-\gamma^{-2}$ as defined in~\eqref{eq:eta}.
-Let the future energy function $\cE_\gamma^+(\x)$ for the quadratic system ($\ell =2$ and $\N_2 = \N$) in \eqref{eq:FOMx} be expanded as in \eqref{eq:wi_coeffs} with the coefficients $\w_i, i=2, 3, \ldots, d$.
-Then, $\w_2 = \text{vec}(\W_2)$ where $\W_2$ is the {symmetric positive definite} solution to the $\mathcal{H}_\infty$ Riccati equation
+On the other hand, we can think of~\eqref{eq:wi_coeffs_quad} as a quadratic expansion with state-dependent coefficients.
+The latter representation is often used for Gramian-based model reduction that locally linearizes the $\tilde{\w}_i (\x)$, see, e.g., \cite{al1994new,condon2005nonlinear,verriest2006algebraicGramiansNLBT,bennerGoyal2017BT_quadBilinear}, and the references therein.
+We note that polynomial energy function approximations have recently been adapted to solve optimal control problems for moderately sized bilinear systems \cite{breiten2018numerical,breiten2019taylor}, quadratic drift systems \cite{breiten2019feedbackNS,borggaard2019QQR}, and polynomial drift systems \cite{borggaard2021PQR,almubarak2019infinite}.
+The next result shows how the coefficients $\{\w_i\}_{i=2}^d$ in \eqref{eq:wi_coeffs} can be efficiently computed using tensor linear algebra tools. \begin{theorem} Let $\gamma>\gamma_0\geq0$ hold as in Theorem~\ref{thm:HinftyARE} and $\eta = 1-\gamma^{-2}$ as defined in~\eqref{eq:eta}.
+Let the future energy function $\cE_\gamma^+(\x)$ for the quadratic system ($\ell =2$ and $\F_2 = \F$) in \eqref{eq:FOMx} be expanded as in \eqref{eq:wi_coeffs} with the coefficients $\w_i$ for $i=2, 3, \ldots, d$.
+Then, $\w_2 = \text{vec}(\W_2)$ where $\W_2$ is the symmetric positive definite solution to the $\mathcal{H}_\infty$ Riccati equation